liangcheng-yu/hyperlight/docs/ado-cargo-feeds-development-notes.md

 To edit the scopes for federated authentication for a given application registration:

-- Navigate to the application registrion in the azure portal
+- Navigate to the application registration in the azure portal
 - Click on `Manage` -> `Certificates & secrets` on the side menu
 - Click on `Federated credentials` in the table on the page